Avoiding Alzheimer’s Disease Could Be Easier Than You Think

 2. Avoid refined carbohydrates like the plague, starting right now.

-Even if you don’t have insulin resistance yet, you remain at high risk for developing it until you kick refined carbohydrates such as bagels, juice boxes and granola bars to the curb.
-For clear definitions and a list of refined foods to avoid, click here.
+Even if you don’t have insulin resistance yet, you remain at high risk for developing it until you kick refined carbohydrates such as bagels, juice boxes, and granola bars to the curb.

 3. If you have insulin resistance, watch your carbohydrate intake.